St. Norbert of XantenHistorical Setting

 Norbert as Bishop

-In terms of numbers and growth his plan was hugely successful, for in a few generations there were Norbertine abbeys all over northern Europe.
+In terms of numbers and growth his plan was hugely successful, for within a few generations there were Norbertine abbeys all over northern Europe.
 Within eight years, Norbert found himself nominated to be the Archbishop of Madgeburg.
 Like Augustine at Hippo, Norbert turned his residence into a Norbertine monastery and so carried to east Europe the ideals he instituted at Prémontré.
 Always a man to be ready to develop his ideas further, he softened the monastic aspect of the lives of his men at Madgeburg in order that they might have a more dynamic sense of outreach and commitment to active ministry.
-Experience had shown him that monastic practices tended to pull the men away from external ministry and "withdraw" them too much from the world.
+Experience had shown him that monastic practices tended to pull the men away from external ministry and “withdraw” them too much from the world.

 Even though Norbert was a man of deep prayer and spirituality, he was always a person aggressively interested in the needs of the people.
-Almost certainly his many years as a missionary accounted for for his action oriented mind set and therefore his ability to note the boundaries of inwardness that his abbeys observed.
+Almost certainly his many years as a missionary accounted for for his action-oriented mindset and therefore his ability to note the boundaries of inwardness that his abbeys observed.
 The administrative model of an international federation of abbeys did much to sustain these communities of canons and assure many of them centuries of survival as centers of service to the people and the parishes.
-Before Norbert's time, communities of canons tended to be individualized and isolated, lacking supervision, control and means of self renewal.
+Before Norbert’s time, communities of canons tended to be individualized and isolated, lacking supervision, control and means of self-renewal.
 The Norbertine canons surmounted this pitfall both by the above mentioned organizational model as well as by the unique adaptations Norbert made to the Rule of Augustine.

-Norbert Died in 1134, leaving behind him an example of ministry minded priests living in community a model that was to become a norm about a century later.
+Norbert Died in 1134, leaving behind him an example of ministry-minded priests living in community – a model that was to become a norm about a century later.

 Norbert attempted to reproduce the life style of the apostolic community of the early Church.
 In his theological outlook he saw the Holy Spirit as the originating power of the group.
 Common prayer and celebration of the Eucharist was to be the sustaining dynamic of the community.
 Selfless sharing and reaching out with love was the moral power that should surge from the members.